28 Jun About this Blog

 My views and values inevitably shape my posts.
 I try to leave my opinions out of my tours and I have yet to bring soapboxes and lecture on “the medium is the message“ during one.
 But this is a blog.
 It is just my own hobby.
 I am giving myself permission to be a bit more outspoken.
 I hope I won’t chase away all my customers.
 Don’t go!
 I agree with everything you say!

 Here’s where I come from: my worldview is secular, leftist, humanitarian, a bit luddite.
 I try not to take myself too seriously, but I get pretty heady.
 I use words like nuance and empathy and out-of-the-box until ears bleed.
 I read a lot on climate change, the struggle for gender and social equity, education, social media, consumerism.
 (So much conspicuous consumption!)
-I’m inspired by people with big hearts who don’t just run with the herd, from Helen Keller to Bill Watterson to Andrea Dworkin to Lisa Simpsons (she is a people!) to Neil Postman.
+I’m inspired by people with big hearts who don’t just run with the herd, from Helen Keller to Bill Watterson to Jane Jacobs to Lisa Simpsons (she is a people!) to Neil Postman.
 I worry a lot about where the world is headed.
 This blog helps me.
 By fiddling around under the hood of how we work as social and individual animals, I feel less like a lost child in an incoherent world.

 I also learn so much from meeting all sorts of people.
 I’ve led groups along the entire religious and political spectrum and I value all experiences.
 So come on my tour.
 I will behave myself 😉